Becoming a Flavor Chemist

 Standard of Excellence

 Gascon says that while there is no ‘typical day’ in the life of a flavor chemist, there is certainly the common denominator of sensory mastery.
-Flavor chemist apprentices must be able to memorize and identify many hundreds of different chemicals — by smell — in order to pass the rigorous tests required for certification; defining them as experts in all things organoleptic.
-And once certified, their olfactory mastery and chemistry memorization skills continue to be a part of their careers on a daily basis.
+Flavor chemist apprentices must be able to memorize and identify many hundreds of different chemicals — by smell — in order to pass the rigorous tests required; defining them as experts in all things organoleptic.
+Their olfactory mastery and chemistry memorization skills continue to be a part of their careers on a daily basis.
 Flavor chemists don’t only need to know the chemicals well enough to make good flavors, but also to combine their properties into a blend that meets the specific needs of each client.
-When working with certified flavor chemists, clients experience a unique level of collaboration and artistry that they will surely never forget.
+When working with flavor chemists, clients experience a unique level of collaboration and artistry that they will surely never forget.

 About Sensapure Flavors: